manticoresoftware/manticoresearch/docs/conf_options_reference/data_source_configuration_options.rst

 You can specify bit count for integer attributes by appending ‘:BITCOUNT’ to attribute name (see example below).
 Attributes with less than default 32-bit size, or bitfields, perform slower.
-But they require less RAM when using :ref:`extern storage <docinfo>`: such bitfields are packed together in 32-bit chunks in ``.spa`` attribute data file.
-Bit size settings are ignored if using :ref:`inline storage <docinfo>`.
+But they require less RAM: such bitfields are packed together in 32-bit chunks in ``.spa`` attribute data file.

 Example: